Archaeology of Media Infrastructures

 Aalto University School of Arts Design and Architecture

-Assessment Methods and Criteria: Classes are spread over Spring 2020.
+Assessment Methods and Criteria: Classes are spread between January and March, Spring 2021.
 80% attendance and completed assignments are required to pass the course.
 Co-authored short paper based on selected themes as final assignment, and/or prototypes that demonstrate aspects of the subject.

 Grading Weightage: In-class Discussion: 30% / Documentation (blog): 40% / Final Project / Article: 30% *Students who stay above 50% will Pass.